Running uphill tips

 Now you’ve mastered running up hills quicker, it is also essential that we look at how to run downhill.
 This will enable you to become a better runner and understand the difference between uphill and downhill running techniques.

 Running downhill may seem easy but it has its challenges.
-For example, you may be tempted to tread slowly and more carefully in fear of the gravity and sliding.
+For example, you may be tempted to tread slowly and more carefully in fear of gravity and sliding.
 However, this is not good for running.

 Slightly lean forward running downhill